 From John Lennon to David Bowie: The 10 best covers albums ever

 The art of a great cover is extremely difficult to perfect.
-To gather the expression of another musician and make it your own is the kind of skill only legends like Bob Dylan and John Lennon take on without fear.
+To gather the expression of another musician and make it your own is the kind of skill only legends like Bob Dylan and John Lennon take on without fear—but that doesn’t mean there haven’t been some hugely successful attempts along the way.

-To cover one song may be difficult but to release a whole album of covers is near-on impossible to do without feeling at best contrite and at worst like Butlins’ holiday park performer.
-Below we’re bringing you the 10 greatest covers albums of all time.
+To cover one song may be difficult, but to release a whole album of covers is near-on impossible to do without feeling at best contrite and at worst like Butlins’ holiday park performer.
+Below, we’re bringing you the 10 greatest covers albums of all time as we see them and challenge anyone to drop your favourites in the comments.

-It’s easy to pick up a guitar and utter those words “Anyway, here’s ‘Wonderwall‘” but to do it with conviction and make the song your own is incredibly difficult.
+It’s easy to pick up a guitar and utter those words “anyway, here’s ‘Wonderwall‘” but to do it with conviction and make the song your own is incredibly difficult to pull off.
 Many have tried and many have failed but here we have the finest covers albums of all time.

 We’ve even put them all together in a handy playlist for you at the bottom of the page so that you can be serenaded by the best songs from some of the best artists.